 Taïga quickly finishes updating Linn, who gapes at her.
 ‘They can’t be serious?
-They’re sending you away tomorrow before even knowing if the school presses charges.
+They’re sending you away tomorrow before they even know if the school is pressing charges.
 What if they don’t?
 Will you come back then?
 Maybe they won’t even kick you out!
 You can’t take the fall for them all, you must say something!’

 Rowan enters the bedroom, yawning and stretching.
 ‘What are you talking about?’